• Skip to primary navigation

 • Almond Extract - Optional, but quite delicious, especially if you like the idea of your cookies tasting a little like toffee.

-• Oat Flour - Bob's Red Mill is my favorite brand, but feel free to use whatever kind you can get your hands on!
-If you are gluten-free, make sure to grab a brand that is certified GF as some companies may process it on equipment that also processes wheat.
+• Oat Flour - Bob's Red Mill is my favorite store-bought oat flour brand, but feel free to use whatever kind you can get your hands on!
+If you are gluten-free, make sure to grab certified gluten-free oat flour as some companies may process it on equipment that also processes wheat.

 • Baking Soda - For leavening.